What Is 3D Modeling Software?

 - It assists in carrying out all sorts of functions that come under the umbrella of 3D modeling such as video editing, rigging, animation, compositing, motion tracking, etc.

 - Blender allows you to design, customize and create 3D models using a 3D engine.

 - It comes with a range of 20 different brushes that help in the sculpting of 3D models.

 - It supports several file types including JPEG, TARGA, PNG, MPEG, AVI, LWO, BVH, FBX, DAE, 3DS, OBJ, PLY, STL, etc.

 - Earlier, users used to object to its slow rendering process but with constant revisions and reforms, the latest version of Blender is at par with any paid 3D modeling software.

 Onshape is the only product development program platform that offers a combination of CAD, data management, collaboration tools and real-time analytics.
 It focuses on the product design process of the businesses and helps in modernising it.

 - Onshape makes use of cloud computing to assist its users in collaborating on a single shared design as a team.

-- For its delivery over the internet, onshape makes use of SAAS (Software as a Service) model.
+- For its delivery over the internet, onshape makes use of the SAAS (Software as a Service) model.

 - This software does not require much maintenance as its upgrades are delivered to the web interface itself.